koyanasaktel/Password-Generator/README.md

 # Password-Generator
-Building a program that allows users to specify password requirements such as length, inclusion of numbers /symbol and generates a secure password.s
+Building a program that allows users to specify password requirements such as length, inclusion of numbers /symbol and generates a secure passwords